Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

 \textbf{Model Context Protocol (MCP) and Code Execution Environments}~\cite{anthropic2025mcp}.
-As large-scale agent ecosystems began to connect thousands of heterogeneous tools, the \textit{Model Context Protocol} (MCP) emerged as an open standard for unifying how agents interface with external systems.
-Rather than embedding long tool definitions and intermediate results directly into the model’s context, MCP provides a universal API layer that enables frozen agents to discover, invoke, and coordinate tools across domains using a consistent schema.
-Building upon this infrastructure, Anthropic’s ``\textit{Code Execution with MCP}'' paradigm introduced an execution-centric design in which the agent writes executable code to interact with MCP servers instead of performing token-level tool calls.
-This approach allows agents to load only the necessary tool definitions, filter or aggregate data within a sandboxed environment, and pass compact results back to the model, reducing context usage by over 98\% while maintaining full compositionality.
-Conceptually, MCP represents a scalable \textbf{T1-style tool adaptation infrastructure} that decouples execution from inference, while the code-execution mode bridges toward \textbf{T2-style optimization} by dynamically improving efficiency under frozen agents.
-Together with systems such as HuggingGPT, ViperGPT, and SciToolAgent, it exemplifies the architectural evolution from static tool invocation to protocol-driven, programmable, and context-efficient orchestration.
+As large-scale agent ecosystems began connecting thousands of heterogeneous tools, the \textit{Model Context Protocol} (MCP) emerged as an open standard for unifying how agents interface with external systems.
+MCP provides a universal API layer that allows frozen agents to discover, invoke, and coordinate tools across domains using a consistent schema, rather than embedding long tool definitions directly into the model's context.
+Anthropic's ``\textit{Code Execution with MCP}'' paradigm introduced an execution-centric design in which the agent writes executable code to interact with MCP servers instead of performing token-level tool calls.
+Agents can thereby load only the necessary tool definitions, filter or aggregate data within a sandboxed environment, and pass compact results back to the model, substantially reducing context usage while preserving compositionality.
+MCP represents a scalable \textbf{T1-style tool adaptation infrastructure} that decouples execution from inference, while the code-execution mode bridges toward \textbf{T2-style optimization} by dynamically improving efficiency under frozen agents.